-270-120.3 Application Procedures.
+270-130.3 Application Procedures.

-- A. Application form and Documentation.
-Applications for administrative variances shall be in such a form and contain such information and documentation as shall be prescribed by the Department, but shall contain at least the following: - 1.
-Name and address of the applicant. - 2.
+A. Application form and Documentation.

+The application shall be in such a form and contain such information and documentation as shall be prescribed by the Department, but shall contain at least the following:

+- I. Name and address of the applicant. - 2.
 Legal description of the subject property. - 3.
 Size of the subject property. - 4.
 A statement of the hardship imposed on the applicant by the UDO and a statement of why the variance will not be materially detrimental or injurious to other property or improvements in the neighborhood in which the subject property is located. - 5.
-A non-refundable application fee shall accompany the application, as established from time to time by the Board of Commissioners, to defray the actual cost of processing the application. - B. Standards for Issuance of Administrative Variances.
-In deciding whether to grant an application for an Administrative Variance, the Department shall consider all the applicable standards provided in Title 2 and Title 3 of the UDO.
+A notarized letter of consent for proposed variance from adjoining property owners as required. - 6.
+A non-refundable application fee shall accompany the application, as established from time to time by the Board of Commissioners, to defray the actual cost of processing the application.

+B. Standards for Issuance of Administrative Variances.

+In deciding whether to grant an application for an Administrative Variance, the Department shall consider all of the applicable standards provided in Title 2 and Title 3 of the UDO.